-I use a lot of these glues.
-They’re ideal for all manner of model making jobs.
+I use a lot of Revell Contacta glue.
+It’s ideal for all manner of model making jobs.
 But there’s a problem with them.

-The problem is that between uses the glue remaining in the needle tube often sets hard, blocking the tube and rendering it useless.
+The problem is that between uses the glue remaining in the cannula of the Revell glue often sets hard, blocking the tube and rendering it useless.
 Even with the cap on, it often glues up.

 This is just one of those problems I’ve lived with.
-The packs aren’t expensive so it isn’t a massive problem but it is mightly frustrating.
+The packs aren’t expensive so it isn’t a massive problem but it is mightily frustrating.

 I’d just assumed everyone else suffered in silence like me.